California fire approaches Lake Tahoe after mass evacuation

 “Before, it was, ‘No worries … it’s not going to crest.
 It’s not gonna come down the hill.
 There’s 3,500 firefighters, all those bulldozers and all the air support,’” he said.
 “Until this morning, I didn’t think there was a chance it could come into this area.
 Now, it’s very real.”

-As flames churned toward South Lake Tahoe, residents just over the state line in Douglas County, Nevada were under evacuation warnings.
+As flames churned toward South Lake Tahoe, residents just over the state line in Nevada faced evacuation warnings.

-Monday’s fresh evacuation orders, unheard of in the city, came a day after communities several miles south of the lake were abruptly ordered to leave as the fire raged nearby.
-South Lake Tahoe’s main medical facility, Barton Memorial Hospital, proactively evacuated dozens of patients, and the El Dorado Sheriff’s Office transferred inmates to a neighboring jail.
+Monday’s evacuation orders came a day after communities several miles south of the lake were abruptly ordered to leave as the fire raged nearby.
+South Lake Tahoe’s main medical facility, Barton Memorial Hospital, evacuated dozens of patients.
+The El Dorado Sheriff’s Office transferred inmates to a neighboring jail.

 “There is fire activity happening in California that we have never seen before.
 The critical thing for the public to know is evacuate early,” said Chief Thom Porter, director of the California Department of Forestry and Fire Protection, or Cal Fire.
 “For the rest of you in California: Every acre can and will burn someday in this state.”